top of page

 • Gas: Among the most expensive in the U.S.

-• Local Tip: Many travelers shop at Costco or local farmers markets to save!
+• Local Tip: Many travelers shop at Costco or local farmers' markets to save money!

 In this video, I break down exactly what we spent.
 Spoiler - it was a lot!